soyart/ssg/README.md

 > with `:ssg-title` tag.
 This line will be removed from the output.

 ## Differences between ssg and ssg-go

+### Concurrent writers

+ssg-go has built-in concurrent output writers.

+The number of writers can be set at runtime by environment variable `SSG_WRITERS`.
+At any point in time, at most `SSG_WRITERS` number of threads are writing output files.

+The default value for concurrent writer is 20.
+If the supplied value is illegal, ssg-go falls back to 20 concurrent writers.

+> To write outputs sequentially, set the write concurrency value to 1:
+>
+> ```shell
+> SSG_WRITERS=1 ssg mySrc myDst myTitle myUrl
+> ```

 ### Custom title tag for `_header.html`